jaytroy/aoop/stocks/3_stonks.md

 ## Deadlines

-For this assignment there are three deadlines:
+For this assignment, there are three deadlines:

 - **Intermediate deadline**

-  This is an optional deadline and provides you with an extra opportunity to get feedback on your code.
-If you want to make use of this deadline, create an issue for this (**so not a pull request**).
-Be sure to tag your TA and indicate whether you want a demo as well and whether you would like a code review.
+  If you create a pull request, we expect you to show up for the corresponding demo and this will be your opportunity to get some feedback on your progress.
+Indicate whether you want a demo as well and whether you would like a code review.
 Also, indicate specifically what you would like feedback on.
 Again, this deadline is optional, but you are highly recommended to make use of it due to the complexity of the assignment.
 Try to complete as much as possible before this deadline.
+Your pull request doesn't need to pass the checks, since your pull request will be closed afterwards.

 - **Soft Deadline**